 - Personalization at scale should be the focus of enterprises for an exceptionally successful customer analytics strategy.

 - Shift focus from technological leadership to customers and their needs.
 Innovating around customers using data from your products and services is the key.

-Data management is definitely not the reason you chose marketing.
-However, it is the basis of understanding your target customers and/or developing incredible customer intelligence, which is vital for genuine creativity and personalization.
+Data management is different from the reason you chose marketing.
+However, it is the basis of understanding your target customers and developing incredible customer intelligence, which is vital for genuine creativity and personalization.
 Businesses can monetize an offer to the market by using customer data wisely.

 Customer intelligence is the source of determining the magical moment of success.
-As you start getting to know your customers, your business will reach the ideal point at which you can offer them something new and attractive that they shall accept immediately.
-You must know what to offer and when.
-If either goes wrong, you could lose your customer to some other service provider who got it just right.
+As you get to know your customers, your business will reach the ideal point at which you can offer them something new and attractive that they shall accept immediately.
+You must know what to provide and when.
+If either goes wrong, you could lose your customer to another service provider who got it right.

-In addition, note that the first impression remains the last impression.
+Also, I’d like to point out that the first impression remains the last impression.
 What your potential customers see at first sight is your digital interface.
-So, make it attractive and engaging.
+So, could you make it attractive and engaging?

-If you’d like a hand in optimizing your website and sales funnel, make sure to click the button below and watch the video…
+If you’d like a hand in optimizing your website and sales funnel, click the button below and watch the video…